ubclaunchpad/ubclaunchpad.com/CONFIGURING.md

 }
 ```

+We use these redirects instead of using a third-party link shortener to create short links.

 Also refer to [USING.md](https://github.com/ubclaunchpad/ubclaunchpad.com/blob/master/USING.md#redirect-links) for more details.
 You can also check [`redirects.txt`](https://ubclaunchpad.com/redirects.txt) for a full list of currently active redirects.

 ### Updating Projects on the Website